-- ▶ Containers may still present a chemical hazard/ danger when empty. - ▶ Return to supplier for reuse/ recycling if possible.

-Otherwise:

-- If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill. - lacktriangledown Where possible retain label warnings and SDS and observe all notices pertaining to the product.
+Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.
+Return to supplier for reuse/ recycling if possible.
+Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
+Where possible retain label warnings and SDS and observe all notices pertaining to the product.
 Valuable substance, hold all residues for recovery.
-Disposal of the material must be carried out in accordance with the requirements of the relevant $\label{eq:condition} \textit{Federal/State Act}(s) \ \textit{or Code}(s) \ \textit{regulating the disposal of Drugs of Addiction}.$

-- Consult manufacturer/supplier for recycling options. - Decontaminate empty containers with water; incinerate plastic bags.
+Disposal of the material must be carried out in accordance with the requirements of the relevant Federal/State Act(s) or Code(s) regulating the disposal of Drugs of Addiction.
+Consult manufacturer/supplier for recycling options.
+Decontaminate empty containers with water; incinerate plastic bags.
+Legislation addressing waste disposal requirements may differ by country, state and/ or territory.

-Product / Packaging disposal

-Legislation addressing waste disposal requirements may differ by country, state and/or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

-A Hierarchy of Controls seems to be common - the user should investigate:

-- Reduction

-- ▶ Reuse

-- Recycling

-- ► Disposal (if all else fails)

-This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.

-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority.
+A Hierarchy of Controls seems to be common - the user should investigate: Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+DO NOT allow wash water for cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sever may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority. ------------------------------ --